okaram/IntroJava/Functions.md

 }
 ```

-The local variable, `remainderBy2`, can only be accessed within the function, and every call to the function gets its own copy of the variable (this is done by using the *execution stack*); each function call gets its own independent context in which it is executing.
+The local variable, `remainderBy2`, can only be accessed within the function, and every call to the function gets its own copy of the variable; each function call gets its own independent context (or *activation frame*) in which it is executed.

 ## Function composition
 We can define functions that take as many parameters as we need (although they can only return one value), and you can include and combine the function calls in any ways you want; for example (although it would be overkill in real life), let us define the following function: